This post may contain affiliate links. Please read my full disclosure

 The Web Host

-Which brings us to the next step: buying a hosting plan (aka web host).
-A hosting plan is where your blog lives within the world wide web.
-The general idea is to pick a web host that has been around for several years and has a few different plans so you can increase your bandwidth as your blog grows.
+On to the next step: buying the hosting plan (aka web host).
+The hosting plan is where my blog lives within the world wide web.
+The general idea was to pick a web host that has been around for several years and has a few different plans so I can increase my bandwidth as my blog grows.

-I recommend using InMotion Hosting because they offer a few host plans for new bloggers.
-I have been using them for over a year and have had absolutely no problems.
-Their WordPress web hosting is currently $5.99 a month for the beginner plan and you can host up to 2 websites or blogs.
-What I like best about InMotion is the fact they have data centers on the West and East coasts of the USA with a 99.9% uptime, ensuring your blog is always up and running.
+InMotion’s WordPress web hosting is currently $5.99 a month for the beginner plan and you can host up to 2 websites or blogs.
+What I like best about InMotion is the fact they have data centers on the West and East coasts of the USA with a 99.9% uptime, ensuring my blog is always up and running.
 The set-up process is quick and easy with free WordPress set-up.
 A very smooth transaction.

-To get started with InMotion, go to their homepage (http://www.inmotionhosting.com/) and hover on the WEB HOSTING option in the menu.
+To get started with InMotion, go to their homepage (you can click on this link) and hover on the WEB HOSTING option in the menu.
 Then click on WORDPRESS HOSTING